 For many years I have used Singapore as a hub for my travels to Asia.
 I spend a night and then move on.
 This time I decided to include Singapore in my holiday plans and dig a bit deeper.
 One of the first places I wanted to explore was Little India.
 I had been up and down the main street on the hop on hop off bus numerous times, but really had no idea what it had to offer.
+I did a bit of research but struggled to find any detailed information so this is my guide to Little India Singapore.
 I was pleasantly surprised by what I found.

 As I walk through the streets the thought crosses my mind that I could be in Mumbai.
 Bollywood music blares, ladies stroll along the streets in beautiful, bright saris and gold wedding jewellery sparkles in the windows.
 There are restaurants everywhere and the smells are sublime.

 Labourers were needed to develop the city.
 Some of the first settlers were sent as convict labour and after serving their sentences many of them choose to stay.
 During the 1880’s labourers came from India to meet the growing needs of the city.
 Many of them also remained after their contract was complete.
 Indian labourers and convicts laid Serangoon Road which was the original name of the area.